alexzshl/vscode-taskhere/README.md

 ## Features

-- Load VSCode-tasks into status bar
+- Load VSCode tasks into status bar
-- Customize the name of the status bar item
+- Customize the name of the task-bar
 - Customize the name with VSCode builtin icons
-- Customize the foreground of the status bar item
+- Customize the color of the task-bar

 ## Configuration - tasks.json

 For ease of configuration,this extension personalize tasks with **tasks.json**.

-If you want to hide a task, add an configuration in tasks.json:
+If you want to hide a task, add a configuration in tasks.json:

 [*options-tasksHere-display*]